By Andrew Higa

-In 2014, Monti traveled to New Jersey to compete in the Special Olympics USA Games.
-He has competed in track and field, where he has won many gold and silver medals and ribbons.
+In 2014, Monti traveled to New Jersey to compete in bocce at the Special Olympics USA Games.
 He even got to meet former Olympic track star and founder of Special Olympics Southern California, Rafer Johnson.

 In addition to competitions, among Monti’s fondest memories was carrying the torch to open Summer Games at Cal State Long Beach.
 The Flame of Hope means so much, to so many people.
 There is no bigger honor than carrying the torch to signify the commencement of an event.